 Air and Space Flight

 We visited the Pima Air and Space museum during our stay in Tucson and I expected to be mildly interested.
 Instead, I was deeply touched—surprisingly so.
 As a kid I was consumed with books about WW II pilots and air combat, and when I saw the B-17 Flying Fortress, B-24 Liberator, B 29 Superfortress and the P-51 fighter, I choked up.
 The bombers were so brutal and so beautiful, and what was especially gut-grabbing was the ball-turret under the fuselage of the B-24.
-Strapped into a space with NO wiggle room, a casket waiting to happen, barely visible amidst the tubes, gears and gadgets, the gunner was literally a breathing extension of the weaponry.
+Strapped into a space with NO wiggle room, a casket waiting to happen, barely visible amidst the tubes, gears, and gadgets, the gunner was literally a breathing extension of the weaponry.

 The bombers were industrial—not one concession to comfort or human concerns—WAR was the architecture writ large in every detail.
 On the B-17 and B-24, neither was pressurized and they frequently flew at altitudes of 20,000 feet or higher.
-They had doors that opened for gunners with machine guns so the crew endured sub-zero temps at high altitudes for hours.
+They had doors that opened for gunners with machine guns so the crew endured sub-zero temperatures at high altitudes for hours.

 There was a special hanger for the B-17 and the day we were there a vet who flew 28 missions in 1943 was there to talk about his experiences.
 95 years old and he looked and talked like someone in their 70’s.
 He had interesting stories, but even more noteworthy was we were in the presence of someone giving voice to frightful happenings so long ago; the last echo of a past age.

-The B-29 Superfortress, which is what dropped the A bomb, was the largest and most impressive of these planes.
+The B-29 Superfortress, which is what dropped the atomic bomb, was the largest and most impressive of these planes.
 It turns out, they were very dangerous—for the air crew, because the engines had a propensity to catch fire, and accounted for more losses that enemy fire.
 The problem was known from day one, yet they continued to make 4,000 of them.
 Why?
 The calculus of war— its strategic importance (long range, high altitude, pressurized, heavy payload bomber) outweighed the known casualties that would result from the design.
 We protected civilians of opulent prosperity have been spared these types of grim calculations…as those who have been in combat know only too well.

 Flight in Air and Space

 The previous day we visited the Tucson Botanical Garden, a gem of artistically arranged plants from several desert regions (with local bird accompaniments).
 What proved to be the surprise of our visit was the butterfly house.
-To prevent any errant escapees, a guard was stationed at the double-doored entrance to escort visitors in, and a guard manned the exit of the small enclosure, scanning those leaving for any hitchhikers, before allowing them to depart through double-doors.
+To prevent any errant escapees, a guard was stationed at the double-doored entrance to escort visitors in, and a guard manned the exit of the small enclosure, scanning those leaving for any “hitchhikers”, before allowing them to depart through double-doors.
 Entering—what a sight!
 Amidst blooming orchids, tropical plants, in jungle-like humidity, were hundreds of winged, near weightless apparitions, filling the air.
 The fluttering yellows, reds, whites, browns, blacks and iridescent blues evoked an ephemeral, dream-scape.
 We stayed here for a long time, holding our breath, as the butterflies flitted about in their erratic flight—prompting me to ask; what kind of body-music animates these whimsical paths?
 Certainly not the one-two, one-two, that organizes our movement.

 (An attempted hitchhiker)